The Ultimate Guide to Covid Tests for Travel & How to Save Money

 Randox Travel Centres - Get a PCR test at their clinic at Belfast Airport.
 Promises FAST results with 12-24 hours.

-Day 2 / 8 Covid-19 Test Kit Requirement for Anyone Entering the UK:
+Day 2 / 8 Covid-19 Test Kit for Entering the UK:

-The UK Government is requiring all visitors and residents to order a kit of two tests be taken on the second and eighth day after entering England.
-The tests need to be ordered before your journey, from one of the approved vendors on this list: https://www.gov.uk/guidance/providers-of-day-2-and-day-8-coronavirus-testing-for-international-arrivals
+The tests need to be ordered BEFORE you start your journey, from one of the approved vendors on this list: https://www.gov.uk/guidance/providers-of-day-2-and-day-8-coronavirus-testing-for-international-arrivals

-Prices vary wildly, and typically are in the range of £120.00 to £350.00 !
+Prices vary wildly, and typically are in the range of £49.00 to £350.00 !
 That's an outrageous price that's impossible to justify, and they seem to be trying to dissuade people from traveling.
-Remember, this kit is in addition to the covid test you'll need to take up to 72 hours before you enter the UK!
+Remember too, if you're not yet fully vaccinated, you'll ALSO need to take up to 72 hours before you enter the UK!
 Yes, travel is expensive right now with all these tests!

 NOTE: All of the cheapest providers on the Government list have experienced serious delays with providing test results.
 For example, I had an awful experience with "Now Test" - they failed to deliver a result on BOTH of my PCR tests!
 Plus, there's no way to even contact them from their website.
 Hopeless!
 Others are reporting that they didn't receive results for more than a week, which completely defeats the objective of the testing program!

-UPDATE: There's a NEW provider for the day 2/8 tests called "Testing For All" that's a non-profit, and as such, they're making the 2 x post-arrival test kit available for just £99!
+UPDATE: There's a NEW provider for the day 2/8 tests called "Testing For All," that's a non-profit, and as such, they're making the Day 2 post-arrival test kit available for just £49!
 Note that limited tests are available for each arrival day, so be sure to book well in advance!
-Details at: https://www.testingforall.org/product/day-2-day-8/
+Details at: https://www.testingforall.org

 British Airways now has a helpful summary of covid testing providers on their website: https://www.britishairways.com/en-gb/information/incident/coronavirus/covid19-tests